NFL Honors Poll: Picks for MVP, rookie of the year, more

 1. Saquon Barkley, RB, New York Giants

 The Giants have not had a top-10 rushing offense since 2010.
 In the seven years since, they rank 30th in the league in rushing yards, ahead of only Arizona and Detroit.
 The last time they had a back rush for 1,000 yards in a season was 2012, when Ahmad Bradshaw had 1,015.
 As the much-ballyhooed No. 2 overall pick in the draft, Barkley is charged with fixing all of that.
-No rookie should get the amount of opportunity Barkley gets to show what he can do.
+No other rookie should get the amount of opportunity Barkley gets to show what he can do.
 The Giants -- and our panel, who picked him unanimously here -- believe he has the ability to do it big.

 2. Royce Freeman, RB, Denver Broncos